edgedb/easy-edgedb/chapter14/index.md

 {(0, 'first'), (1, 'second'), (2, 'third')}
 ```

-So now let's use it with `select enumerate(Person.name);` to make sure that we have 24 results.
+Assuming we have 24 `Person` objects, let's use it with `select enumerate(Person.name);` to make sure that we have 24 results.
 The last index should be 23:

 ```
 {